McKnight Fellowships for Fiber Artists FAQ’s

 Since all of these details are entwined, they are explained together:

 These mid-career fellowships are for mid-career and beyond.
 The only requirement is to show at least 8 years of invested creative practice, documented in your resume or list of accomplishments.
 There is no limit to a time period for midcareer, and McKnight program partners uphold the belief that mid-career could be the rest of your life!

 There are no specific requirements as to calling yourself a “fiber artist” for eight years, as artists tend to use whatever means are most appropriate to communicate their message.
-However, your work does have to recognize fiber art on a high level–particularly in work done recently, over the last 2-3 years, so you can show excellence, breadth, and depth in this field.
-Here are the criteria, form our guidelines, and a link to detailed program guidelines: https://textilecentermn.org/2023mcknightappinfo/
+However, your work does have to recognize fiber art as the primary basis for your work, on a high level–particularly in work done recently, over the last 2-3 years.
+Applications need to show excellence, consistency, maturity, breadth, and depth in the field.
+Here are the criteria from our guidelines and a link to detailed program guidelines: https://textilecentermn.org/2023mcknightappinfo/

 The intent of the McKnight Fellowships for Fiber Artists is to recognize and support talented Minnesota fiber and textile artists whose work is of exceptional artistic and cultural merit, who have created a significant body of work over a period of at least 8 years, representing a sustained investigation and maturation of personal creativity and accomplishment in, and commitment to the field of fiber art and Minnesota’s arts ecosystem.
 These fellowships are in support of artists who are at a career stage beyond emerging.

-Fiber Artists, as defined for the purposes of this fellowship, are artists who use textile and fiber arts materials, processes, histories, traditions, and/or sensibilities in their artistic and creative practice throughout the conception, execution, and resolution of their work.
+Fiber Artists, as defined for the purposes of this fellowship, are artists who use textile and fiber arts materials, processes, histories, traditions, and/or sensibilities as their primary modality in their artistic and creative practice throughout the conception, execution, and resolution of their work.

 - What are the awards based on?